munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 So that's what I came up with.
 The code that's structured like a dynamic language runs dynamically.
-The code that's called from `main()` runs after type-checking like a static language.
+The code that's called from `main()` runs after type checking like a static language.
 The implementation is still very rough, but it seems to actually kind of work, strangely enough.